 No longer reliant on handshakes, corporate boxes at the cricket, or golf games, tendering now requires high levels of articulate written descriptions.
 Describing the successful projects you’ve completed and your track record for innovation is important.
 As is describing how you’ll extend that to deliver step-up results for THIS particular contract, and the extraordinary depth of talent that you bring to managing the project and its stakeholders.
 Presenting a compelling case is now essential to winning tenders.
 Unless, of course, you want to buy the work.

 Where clients are excited by long-term benefits and innovations, they are equally repelled by indications that their suppliers may be difficult to work with.
 Including page upon page of tags within your tenders is a sure-fire way to fast-track the response to the reject pile.

 While minimising tags is a no-brainer, there are other more subtle ways of communicating that you’re cooperative, professional and great to work with.
 Endorsements from other clients, simple and direct language throughout your bid response, adherence to your clients’ instructions, and formatting that makes the document easy to navigate and understand – can you tick those off?
 They’re all valuable contributors to that vital message of goodwill and efficiency.

 Make no mistake – tendering is changing, and the news is good for both sides of procurement.
 More balanced decision-making, more opportunities for innovation, and a keen appreciation for long-term value for money are all drivers that will ultimately deliver better long-term solutions.

-For the rest of this year, there’s a wall of work coming our way via tenders.
-To suppliers – this is your chance to strut your stuff!
-Make your responses stand out from your competitors with clever solutions, clear language, careful compliance with what your client wants, and a polished, easily understood document.
+To make the most of tenders being issued, make your responses stand out from your competitors with clever solutions, clear language, careful compliance with what your client wants, and a polished, easily understood document.